folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 ### Create patron block conditions

 1. In the **Conditions** pane, select the condition you want to configure.
-2. In the **condition** pane, select the actions that occur when the defined limits are exceeded: Block borrowing, Block renewals, and/or Block requests.
+2. In the selected condition pane, select the action(s) that occur when the defined limits are exceeded: Block borrowing, Block renewals, and/or Block requests.
 3. Enter a **Message to be displayed** (required)
 4. Click **Save**.
-A confirmation message appears and the block condition is saved.
+A confirmation message appears and the patron block condition is saved.

 ### Editing patron block conditions

 1. In the **Conditions** pane, select the condition you want to edit.
-2. In the **condition** pane, make your changes to the condition.
+2. In the selected condition pane, make your changes to the condition.
 3. Click **Save**.
-A confirmation message appears and the block condition is saved.
+A confirmation message appears and the patron block condition is saved.

 ### Removing patron block conditions

 1. In the **Conditions** pane, select the condition you want to remove.
-2. In the **condition** pane, clear out any blocks and messages.
+2. In the selected condition pane, clear out any blocks and messages.
 3. Click **Save**.
-A confirmation message appears and the block condition is saved.
+A confirmation message appears and the patron block condition is saved.

-## Settings \> Users \> Limits

-Limits determine the maximum number of materials, recalls, fee/fines, or overdues, that when reached, the conditions you configured in [Settings \> Users \> Conditions](#settings--users--conditions) are applied to a patron's account.
-Limits are established based on patron groups.

-### Create patron block limits

-1. In the **Limits** pane, select the patron group for which you want to configure limits.
-2. In the **patron group** pane, enter a limit for each category.
-Leave the field blank if you do not want to set a limit for a certain category.
-3. Click **Save**.
-A confirmation message appears and the block limits are saved.

-### Edit patron block limits

-1. In the **Limits** pane, select the patron group with the limits you want to edit.
-2. In the **patron group** pane, make your changes to the limits.
-3. Click **Save**.
-A confirmation message appears and the block limits are saved.

-### Remove patron block limits

-1. In the **Limits** pane, select the patron group with the limits you want to remove.
-2. In the **patron group** pane, clear out the limits.

-Click **Save**.
-A confirmation message appears and the block limits are saved.

 ## Settings \> Users \> Patron Block Templates

 Libraries can choose to create templates for use with patron blocks that staff can apply to user records.
 This allows libraries to have more consistent patron messaging, and can improve reporting.

-Patron block templates are created in Settings \> Users \> Templates.
+Patron block templates are created in **Settings \> Users \> Templates**.

 ### Create patron block template
 1. In the **Patron block templates** pane, select **New** in the top right corner.
 A **New patron block template** window will open.
-2. Enter a **Template name** (required).
+2. Enter a **Template name**.
 3. Enter a **Block code** (optional).
 Block codes can be used for reporting or integration purposes.
 They do not appear in the Users app.
 4. Enter a **Description** (optional).
 This description will only appear when viewing the template in settings.
 5. Enter a **Display description** (optional).
 This appears to staff when applying the block to a particular patron record.
 6. Enter a **Message to Patron** (optional).
 This appears to staff when applying the block to a particular patron record, and can be accessed by discovery layer tools to display to a patron when viewing their library account online.
 7. Check the boxes for the appropriate **Block actions** - borrowing, renewals, or requests (optional).
+8. Click **Save & close**.
+The patron block template is saved.

 ### Edit patron block template.
 1. In the **Patron block templates** pane, select the template you wish to edit.
 It will open for viewing in a fourth pane.